Project-Cepi/project-cepi.github.io/docs/tools/mobs.md

 Mobs are the base system for all entities in Cepi, including NPCs and Projectiles.

-They consist of 3 sets:
+They consist of 4 sets:

-Meta (Properties of the mob, ex: health, ability to take damage, speed)
+Meta (Usually visual elements of the mob; These are auto generated)

+Properties (Behavior of the mob)

 Goals (What they want to do, ex use melee attacks)

 Targets (The target of the mob, ex the last damager)

-These 3 combine to allow for some different variations of mobs, for example:
+These 4 combine to allow for some different variations of mobs, for example:

 ```
 Guardian